-About half of the weight of a tree consists of carbon atoms, so if we knew the weight of a tree, we could divide it by 2 to find the amount of carbon in it.
+About half of the weight of a tree consists of carbon atoms, so if we knew the weight of a tree, we could figure out the amount of carbon in it.
 How can we weigh a tree?

-If the girls seem up to it and time permits, ask them to think about how they might figure out the weight of the wood in a tree.
+Ask the students to think about how they might figure out the weight of the wood in a tree.
 Ask them if they could estimate the volume of wood in the tree.
-Ask them what sorts of shapes they might use to approximate the shape of the wood.
+Ask them what sorts of shapes they might use to approximate the shape of a tree.

-There are many ways that the girls might propose to estimate the weight or volume.
+There are many ways that the students might propose to estimate the weight or volume.
 Their methods might well be more accurate than the one we use here.
+If students think of other promising methods, encourage them to implement their methods alongside the one outlined on the handout.

 We will estimate the volume of wood in the tree as if the tree were a perfect cylinder.
 We will use the height of the tree as the height of the cylinder.
 We will measure the circumference of the tree at a comfortable standing height and use that to represent how big around the cylinder is.
 Using a cylinder makes sense because the main part of a tree trunk is cylindrical.
 Of course, a tree trunk is not a perfect cylinder - the trunk tapers off as it goes up.
 On the other hand, there is quite a bit of weight in all of the branches, twigs, and leaves of the tree which we are not counting.
 We are estimating that if the branches of the tree were gathered together into the trunk, that the overall volume could be approximated by a cylinder.
-Once we find the volume of wood in the tree, we can use information about the weight of a cubic foot of wood to figure out the total weight.
+Younger students may be more comfortable estimating the volume of the tree as a rectangular solid.
+If you choose to use this approach, you will need to change the handouts accordingly.